ArtisanMobile/devdocs/_posts/2013-10-24-design-canvas.md

 ### Deleting a Tag
 * Navigate to the screen the tag is on through App Map.
-* Click "Modify and Personalize", and click the Tag tab on the right hand side. (or alternatively, Add a tag).
+* Click "Modify and Personalize", and click the Tag tab on the right hand side. (or alternatively, `Add a Tag`).
 * This will open up your list of tags for the current screen.
 * Click the X icon next to the tag you would like to remove.